mattyoung101/dotfiles/README.md

 > isn't he just the cutest :pleading: with his squid :pleading: :pleading:

-## TODOs
+## Auto-update
-- Implement patching system
-- Add a GitHub actions pipeline in either this or nvim-config that automatically bumps the nvim subrepo whenever it's pushed
+There is a GitHub Action setup in my [nvim-setup](https://github.com/mattyoung101/nvim-setup) repo that will automatically update the `nvim` submodule whenever I push to it.

 ## Licence
 My dotfiles: WTFPL 2.0